Key points

 Important Information and Comparison Rate Warning

-What is an extended car warranty, and is it worth it?
+What is an extended car warranty?

-There’s no set agenda on what an extended warranty must cover, which is why it’s important to read the product disclosure statement (PDS) and even the terms and conditions.
-Common coverage items include selected parts on the engine, transmission or differential up to a certain dollar amount.
+There’s no set list of what an extended warranty must cover, which is why it’s important to read the product disclosure statement (PDS) and the terms and conditions.

-More elaborate warranties can cover what was covered under the manufacturer’s warranty.
-Some might even cover the repair costs up to the market value of the car at the time, which, depending on depreciation, could still be worth many tens of thousands.
+Some might even cover any repair costs up to the market value of the car at the time which, depending on depreciation, could still be tens of thousands of dollars, while others may offer ‘bumper to bumper’ warranties, claiming to cover virtually everything that makes up the car.

-Dealer vs Manufacturer extended warranty
+Dealer vs manufacturer extended warranty

 Buying a new car is hard enough without being bamboozled by the car dealership and their fast-talking salespeople.
 Generally speaking there are two kinds of extended warranty: